awsdocs/amazon-route53-docs/doc_source/routing-to-api-gateway.md

 The method that you use to route domain traffic to an API Gateway API depends on whether you created a regional API Gateway endpoint or an edge\-optimized API Gateway endpoint\.
 + **Regional API endpoint**: You create a Route 53 alias record that routes traffic to the regional API endpoint\.
-+ **Edge\-optimized API endpoint**: You create a Route 53 alias record that routes traffic to the CloudFront distribution that's associated with the edge\-optimized API\.
++ **Edge\-optimized API endpoint**: You create a Route 53 alias record that routes traffic to the edge\-optimized API\.
+This causes traffic to be routed to the CloudFront distribution that's associated with the edge\-optimized API\.

 An alias record is a Route 53 extension to DNS that's similar to a CNAME record\.
 For a comparison of alias and CNAME records, see [Choosing between alias and non\-alias records](resource-record-sets-choosing-alias-non-alias.md)\.